snwox/snwox.github.io/_posts/2024-01-28-(ctf)-2024-realworldctf.md

 ## **Setup**

-The challenge is set up using the `challenge.py` file, with `relayer.py` also running in the background.
+The challenge setup is using the `challenge.py` file, with `relayer.py` also running in the background.

 There appear to be two instances each of l1 and l2, with each instance holding 1000 ether.